Summary

 Why Would you Appoint a Guardian?

-No one wants to think about passing away prematurely.
+No one wants to think about becoming incapacitated or passing away prematurely.
 It can be difficult to imagine tragedy striking at any moment.
-Tragedy never has good timing.
-It is always best to think ahead and make a plan for the future and the future of your child.
-By appointing a guardian and utilizing a last will and testament, a parent is able to influence the court’s decision in selecting who will be raising their child if they are unable.
+However, tragedy can be unpredictable and never has good timing.
+For that reason, it is always best to think ahead and make a plan for the future and the future of your child.
+By appointing a guardian and utilizing a last will and testament, a parent can influence a court’s decision in selecting who will be raising their child(ren) if they are unable.

 What is a Guardian?